Raducanu reaches US Open third round

 When the pair met in San Jose at the start of August - Raducanu's first match since reaching the Wimbledon last 16, where she retired with breathing difficulties and dizziness - Zhang won in straight sets.

-This display was a measure of how far Raducanu has come since then.
+This display was a measure of how far Raducanu has come since then in terms of execution, confidence and physicality.

+At Wimbledon she was ranked 338th and now, just four events later, is closing in on a place in the world's top 100.

 - Back to Life: How do you start again when everyone remembers your past?